 Marcella Raimondo, PhD, MPH, is a passionate and spirited clinical trainer- speaking on a topic that comes from her heart, multicultural issues in eating disorders.
 She has delivered over 100 clinical and community trainings at colleges and universities, mental and public health agencies, and professional eating disorder conferences since 1995.

-Marcella has a professional background in developing public health programs for Kaiser Permanente.
+Marcella has a professional background in developing and managing health education programs for Kaiser Permanente.
 She is a licensed clinical psychologist (PSY #27037).
-She was also a key member of About-Face, a nonprofit organization devoted to addressing the media’s effect on body image, where she was part of the infrastructure building.
+She was also a key member of About-Face, a nonprofit organization devoted to addressing the media’s effect on body image, where she was key part of the infrastructure building.
 She also directed the media-literacy workshop program.
-Her educational pursuit all focused on eating disorders and body image.
 Marcella herself recovered from anorexia nervosa over 15 years ago.
-Her personal road to recovery along with her martial arts training of over 11 years has inspired a dedication to body nurturance and celebration.
+Her personal road to recovery along with her martial arts training since 2000 has inspired a dedication to body nurturance and celebration.

 Healing Our Body Wars by Celebrating Our Diverse Cultures